 HSBC +Rewards™ Mastercard® benefits

-- Earn 2x Rewards on eligible dining and entertainment purchases
+- Earn 2 Points for every $1 spent on eligible dining or entertainment purchases

 - Earn 1 HSBC point for every $1 spent on all other purchases

 - 11.90% interest on all purchases, cash advances and balance transfers

 - Apply for an HSBC +RewardsTM Mastercard® by January 31, 2022 and get 35,000 Points ($175 travel value) if you keep your account open and active for 180 days*